datacarpentry/semester-biology/exercises/Expressions-and-variables-more-variables-R.md

 this or leave out some of the words to make it shorter (e.g., `indiv_mass_g`).*

-Have a think about appropriate variable names and then rename the variables in your program to what you find most useful.
+Think about good variable names and then rename the variables in your program to what you find most useful.
 Make sure your code still runs properly after you've changed the names.